NxPKG/native-to-mainstay/example/README.md

 }
 ```

-You should get typescript autocomplete support when writing this function just like you would an Anchor program!
+You should get typescript autocomplete support when writing this function just like you would an Mainstay program!
 We are creating the account in `preInstructions` and sending both instructions together.

 Let's check if the account was created correctly: